5l1v3r1/brute/README.md

-# brute a custom brute forcer that i made for a htb challange
+# brute a custom brute forcer for a htb challange